lmdlab/lmdlab.github.io/team/elliottwimmer.md

 As a PI, Dr. Wimmer leads the Learning Memory & Decision (LMD) group of the Max Planck UCL Centre for Computational Psychiatry and Ageing Research.
 The Centre is part of the Department of Imaginge Neuroscience and associated with the Wellcome Centre for Human Neuroscience (FIL), within the Institite of Neurology at Queen Square.

 ### Education
+- Bachelor of Arts; Cognitive Science, University of California, Berkeley (2005)
 - PhD; Psychology, Columbia University (2007-2012)
-- Postdoctoral Research Associate, Büchel Lab, University Medical Center Hamburg-Eppendorf, Hamburg, Germany (2013-2015)
+- Postdoctoral Research Associate, Prof Christian Büchel, University Medical Center Hamburg-Eppendorf, Hamburg, Germany (2013-2015)
-- Postdoctoral Research Associate, Poldrack Lab, Stanford University (2016-2017)
+- Postdoctoral Research Associate, Prof Russ Poldrack, Stanford University (2016-2017)
-- Postdoctoral Research Associate, Dolan Lab, UCL, London, UK (2017-2021)
+- Postdoctoral Research Associate, Prof Ray Dolan, UCL, London, UK (2017-2021)
-- Bachelor of Arts; University of California, Berkeley (2005)